by Kevin Tompkins

 Kevin Tompkins is a contributor to Optimus Fantasy Football.
 Find more from Kevin on X (formerly Twitter) @ktompkinsii and right here on Optimus Fantasy.

 Every week, Kacey Kasem will bring you WR2s primed to exceed their slot in the weekly WR fantasy rankings and could help bolster your chances at fantasy football glory.
-Thanksgiving is just around the corner, and I’m all about savoring the season before the Christmas rush kicks in.
-I’m not one of those people who […]
+Hello, wide receiver fans!
+Did you make it into the semi-finals this week?
+I hope you are one step closer to a championship win if you’re

 Hey folks!
-We cannot understate the importance of being in on Week 11 waiver wire players early while the free agency acquisition budget (FAAB) price is cheapest (or free!), so you can add them to your roster.
-This is not just for adding them to your roster so your league mates don’t get them first; […]
+We cannot understate the importance of being in on Week 13’s waiver wire players early while the free agency acquisition budget (FAAB) price is cheapest (or free!), so you can add them to your roster.
+This is not just for adding them to your roster so your league mates don’t get them first;

 Every week, Kacey Kasem will bring you WR2s primed to exceed their slot in the weekly WR fantasy rankings and could help bolster your chances at fantasy football glory.
-Thanks for checking out The WR2 Radar each week!
-Writing this series has been one of my favorite parts of the season.
-I love diving into […]
+With Thanksgiving sneaking up on us, it’s time to think about the foods, the football, and, of course, the fantasy implications.
+Let’s be real: Thanksgiving isn’t

 Hey folks!
-We cannot understate the importance of being in on Week 10 waiver wire players early while the free agency acquisition budget (FAAB) price is cheapest (or free!), so you can add them to your roster.
-This is not just for adding them to your roster so your league mates don’t get them first; […]
+We cannot understate the importance of being in on Week 12 waiver wire players early while the free agency acquisition budget (FAAB) price is cheapest (or free!), so you can add them to your roster.
+This is not just for adding them to your roster so your league mates don’t get them first;